STRC providers must ensure all clients:

 - food, except for enteral feeding

-- permanent accommodation, including assistance with home purchase, mortgage payments or rent
+- permanent accommodation, including help with home purchase, mortgage payments or rent

-- payment of fees or charges for other types of care funded or jointly funded by the Australian Government
+- other types of care funded or jointly funded by the Australian Government

 - major home modifications or renovations

-- capital items that are not related to the client’s care needs, such as laptops, computers and mobile phones
+- capital items that are not related to the client’s care needs

 - travel and accommodation for holidays

-Clients can take up to 7 days leave, for any reason, from their episode.
+Clients can take up to 7 days leave, for any reason (except for entering residential respite care), from their STRC episode.

-If a client goes to hospital for a day procedure or for an overnight stay, you must provide STRC up to the point of admission.
-STRC restarts from the point of discharge on the same day or the next day.
+If a client goes to hospital for a day procedure or for an overnight stay, you must provide STRC services up to the point of admission and from the point of discharge.

-If clients feel they need different services while they are receiving STRC, they should:
+If clients feel they need different services while they are receiving STRC services, they should:

-- think about other types of services that could meet their needs, to include in their care plan
+- include other types of services that could meet their needs in their care plan

 What you need to do